davidpots/playsongnotes/_songs/[Townes Van Zandt] Dead Flowers.md

 ## Good luck!

 I hope this lesson helped.
-I had a lot of fun learning this song, and hope you do to.
+I had a lot of fun learning this song, and hope you do too.